-No child shall be denied benefits or discriminated against because of race, color, national origin, age, sex, or disability in the operation of School Programs.
-State agencies and Local Educational Agencies (LEAs) are required to comply with requirements of Title VI (6) of the Civil Rights Act of 1964; Title IX (9) of the Education Amendments of 1972; Section 504 of the Rehabilitation Act of 1973; the Age Discrimination Act of 1975; Department of Agriculture regulations on nondiscrimination and FNS Instruction 113-1.
+No child shall be denied benefits or discriminated against because of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation in the operation of School Programs.
+State agencies and Local Educational Agencies (LEAs) are required to comply with requirements of Title VI (6) of the Civil Rights Act of 1964; Title IX (9) of the EducationAmendments of 1972; Section 504 of the Rehabilitation Act of 1973; the Age Discrimination Act of 1975; Department of Agriculture regulations on nondiscrimination and FNS Instruction 113-1.
 Indicators of compliance with civil rights requirements include: